8ta4/quest/DONTREADME.md

 > Can a question be arbitrary text?

 Technically, yes, a question in `quest` can be pretty much any text you want.
-But it is recommended to follow these guidelines:
+But it's recommended that each question should:

-- Structure each question as a multiple choice question, including yes/no options.
+- Be binary choice

-- Ensure each question has an answer within the text.
+- Have an answer in the text

-- Avoid terms exclusively used by the author or only defined within the specific text.
+- Not use terms unique to the author or text

-- Frame questions without referencing the author or the specific text.
+- Not refer to the author or text

 > Can an answer be an arbitrary part of the text?